ttscoff/doing/README.md

 - For `doing note -e` include the entry title so you know what you're adding a note to
 - For any other command that allows `-e` include a comment noting that anything after the first line creates a note
 - Ignore # comments when parsing editor results
+- Add a .md extension to the temp file passed to the editor so you can take advantage of any syntax highlighting and other features in your editor

 #### 1.0.18